Yantar, Kaliningrad: The Kaliningrad Region (Kaliningrad Oblast)

 The Kaliningrad Region is one of the smallest provinces (subject of the federation) of the Russian Federation.
 It is also the westernmost part of the Russian Federation and has no land border with the federation itself, forming an exclave bordering the Baltic Sea (West), Lithuania (North and East), and Poland (South).
 It comprises an area of roughly 15,000 square kilometers with a population of about 1 million.

-Historically, this region had been part of Prussia since the early 13th century and subsequently became part of the German Empire (Deutsches Reich), forming its easternmost province (East Prussia – Ostpreussen) with the capital Königsberg (now Kaliningrad).
+Historically, this region had been part of Prussia since the early 13th century and subsequently became part of the German Empire (Deutsches Reich), forming its easternmost province (East Prussia – Ostpreußen) with the capital Königsberg (now Kaliningrad).
 After World War II the region was annexed by the USSR in accordance with the Potsdam Agreement (July/August 1945) and its five million German residents were expelled.
 In 1946, the USSR incorporated the region into the RSFSR under the name "Kaliningrad Oblast".
 For the following 45 years the region was predominantly used as a military base.
 Kaliningrad is located 600 km from Berlin, 300 km from Warsaw, 831 km from St. Petersburg, and 1,000 km from Moscow.